Easy-Load Kiln Assembly Instructions printer-friendly page icon

 SHIPPING INSPECTION

-1. Inspect the external crate for any obvious damage like broken wood.
+1. Inspect the external crate for any apparent damage, such as broken wood.

 3. Examine the “Shockwatch” and “Tiltwatch” labels if included.
 If they indicate a problem, note it on the Bill of Lading.

-4. Remove the inside cage and inspect the firebrick carefully for signs of any cracking or damage.
-Note that there is almost always some minor patching that is done in the factory because of the nature of firebrick.
+4. Remove the inside cage and scrutinize the firebrick for signs of any cracking or damage.
+Note that there is almost always some minor patching done in the factory because of the nature of firebrick.
 This is normal.
-Compare with the photos in case you are uncertain.
-Do your best to do this when the kiln is delivered and before the driver leaves.
-If this is not possible do it immediately afterward even if you do not intend to move or use the kiln for a while.
+Compare this with the photos if you are uncertain.
+Do your best to do this when the kiln is delivered before the driver leaves.
+If this is impossible, do it immediately afterward, even if you do not intend to move or use the kiln for a while.

 5. Inspect the door seal.
-If the kiln has damage it is likely to show up in broken brick around the door.
+If the kiln is damaged, it will likely show up in broken bricks around the door.

 8. We suggest taking digital pictures as soon as you receive the kiln.